mrange/PushStream6/BLOG.md

   sum <- sum + array.[i]
 ```

-This avoid virtual calls as well as allocating a `ref` cell and a lambda.
+This avoids virtual calls as well as allocating a `ref` cell and a lambda.

 ## Arrays vs Seq